 There’s a new phrase starting to emerge in the lexicon of the Indiana Statehouse: “Getting Ritzed.”

 It refers to the stunning Nov.
-6 victory of political newcomer Glenda Ritz over her giant of an opponent, Tony Bennett, in the race for Superintendent of Public Instruction.
+6 electoral victory of political newcomer Glenda Ritz over her giant of an opponent, Tony Bennett, in the race for superintendent of public instruction.

 More so, it refers to the kind of campaign that rocketed Ritz past Bennett to win 1.3 million Hoosier votes.

-Employing a mastery of social media that tapped into widening skepticism about the K-12 education overhaul that Bennett championed, the Ritz campaign pulled off the seeming impossible: It beat the Republican incumbent in a Republican-loving state and did it with a fraction of the money, TV airtime and powerful partisan pull that Bennett enjoyed.
-(And, often noted since, the campaign managed to get more votes for Ritz than Gov.-elect Mike Pence.)
+Employing a mastery of social media that tapped into widening skepticism about the K-12 education overhaul that Bennett championed, the Ritz campaign pulled off the seemingly impossible: They beat the Republican incumbent in a Republican-loving state and did it with a fraction of the money, TV airtime, and powerful partisan pull that Bennett enjoyed.
+(And, and often noted since, they managed to get more votes for Ritz than Gov.-elect Mike Pence.)

-If you remember the story from Sunday school, little David picked up that rock and slingshot because he figured out that his coat of mail, his brass helmet and that sword girded to his side weren’t going get him to where he needed.
+If you remember the story from Sunday school, you’ll remember that little David picked up that slingshot because he figured out that his coat of mail, his brass helmet, and that sword girded to his side weren’t going to get him to where he needed.